 We stopped at Westhampton, Easthampton, Southampton, Sag Harbor, and Montauk.
 Each area has its distinct Village Shops.
 Think stores that cater to a coastal laid-back style.
 While TikTok can claim to popularize “the coastal grandmother” nomenclature, this style has been around for as long as I can remember.
 And it is worn everywhere in the Hamptons.
 Not just by grandmothers but all ages.

 Montauk shopping is very different than what you will find in Easthampton or Southhampton.
 The shops are more kitschy coastal.
 We did stumble upon The 8th Drifter.
 They sell handmade goods inspired by artisans from all over the world.
 I bought two glass tile bracelets.
 I love their spiritual vibe.
-Since our visit was one week before Labor Day, symbolizing the end of the summer, we were able to grab some great Montauk sweatshirts at Montauk Clothing Company on clearance.
+Since our visit was one week before Labor Day, symbolizing the end of the summer, we could grab some great Montauk sweatshirts at Montauk Clothing Company on clearance.

 While we could not get on a tour, we did enjoy a flight of their different wines and some light bites.
 And the sun was setting over the vineyard, which was beautiful to watch.